-What Is The Value Brought By QA To Your Software Product?
+What Is The Value Brought By Quality Assurance To Your Software Product?

 To understand the importance of QA and the value it brings to a software product, let’s start with defining the goal of testing and busting some myths about it.